nervina-labs/joyid-mini-app-demo/README.md

 2. Update `CALLBACK_SERVER_URL` and `JOYID_APP_URL` in `env/index.ts`

 > The `CALLBACK_SERVER_URL` is your own server url like the `https://api.example.com/bot/api/v1/` and the more information is provided below.
+>
+> The `JOYID_APP_URL` is the joyid wallet app url, please set to https://testnet.joyid.dev for staging env, or https://app.joy.id for product env.

 3. Build and Test